AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 ```

 ### Task 3
 The code in [Task 3](/Lab1/Tasks/Task3/) is broken.
 Currently, pointers, memory addresses & memory allocation are not being used or handled correctly.
 Your task is to fix these errors so that the code builds & runs as intended.
+The program should ask the user for the names & health of two dragons & display them with ```DisplayAttributes()``` once the input has been given.
+Lastly, the two dragon's health will be compared with the ```CompareDragons()``` function.